 The Young Enterprise mission statement is “to inspire and equip young people to learn and succeed through enterprise.”
 Its guiding principle is to do this through “learning by doing”.

-Under the guidance of one or more Business Advisers students set up and run a firm.
+Under the guidance of one or more Business Advisers students set up and run a company.
 Delivered across an academic year, the Young Enterprise team, make all the decisions about their company, from establishing roles within the team, raising the initial share capital, designing their product or service, to selling directly to customers and ultimately winding up the company and paying their taxes.

 The Sixth Form Enrichment Co-ordinator provides access to a range of further opportunities for students to develop and practice key skills which open up opportunities beyond school.